marigold-dev/training-nft-3/README.md

 - `quantity`: 1000

 3. Click on `Upload an image` and select a bottle picture on your computer
-4. Click on Mint button
+4. Click on the Mint button

 ![minting.png](./doc/minting.png)

-Your picture will be pushed to IPFS and be displayed, then your wallet will ask you to sign the `mint` operation.
+Your picture will be pushed to IPFS and displayed, then your wallet will ask you to sign the `mint` operation.

 - Confirm operation
 - Wait less than 1 minute to get the confirmation notification, the page will be automatically refreshed.